-A few decades ago, depression is commonly associated from being sad and grieving from say a death of a loved one, losing a job or ending a relationship.
+A few decades ago, depression is commonly associated with being sad and grieving from say the death of a loved one, losing a job or ending a relationship.
 But now, scientists have found out that it is a medical condition that distinguishes it from just “being sad”.

 Symptoms of a Person undergoing Depression